 Your First Mysore Practice

-In your first class you will learn the basic techniques for breathing and movement – what we often call ‘vinyāsa’ – and guided through the opening and closing sequences of the Ashtanga Yoga practice.
+In your first class you will learn the basic techniques for breathing and movement – called ‘vinyāsa’ – and guided through the opening and closing sequences of the Ashtanga Yoga practice.
 Your first practice may only be 15 to 20 minutes long.
 It is important not to learn too much in the beginning as this method relies on memorization and becoming proficient in what has been taught before progressing further.
-This approach also allows you time to adjust to a new daily routine.
-In subsequent classes, new postures will be added to what was learned.
-Thus, over time, the length of your practice will gradually increase according to your ability.
+This approach allows you time to adjust to a new daily routine.
+In subsequent classes, new postures are added to what has been learned.
+Over time, the length of your practice will gradually increase as you are ready for more.

 Why Begin with Such a Short Practice?

-In order to establish a stable foundation in both the body and the mind, the Ashtanga sequence should be learned gradually and increased slowly over time while paying close attention to breathing, posture, movement, and gazing.
+In order to establish a stable foundation in both the body and mind, the Ashtanga sequence should be learned one step at a time, paying close attention to breathing, posture, movement, and gazing.
 Learning gradually allows time to adjust as you develop more strength, flexibility, and familiarity with the practice.
-Doing too much too quickly brings the risk of injury and imbalance to the body, and in general is not sustainable as a daily practice.
-For that reason, students are taught little-by-little and at a rate appropriate for each person individually.
+Doing too much too quickly can bring the risk of injury and imbalance to the body, and can be unsustainable.
+For that reason, students are taught little-by-little and at a rate appropriate for each individual.

 How Many Days a Week Should You Practice?

-Ideally, practicing five to six days per week is recommended, even at the beginning, taking only one or two days off per week to allow the body to rest (traditionally, women rest for 3 days during menstruation).
-If possible, your practice should be at the same time every day.
-You will appreciate the routine and respond better to the practice.
+Ideally, practicing five to six days per week is recommended, even at the beginning, taking only one or two days off per week to allow the body to rest (traditionally, women also rest for 3 days during menstruation).
+If possible, your practice should be done at the same time every day.
+You will appreciate the routine and the body responds better to the practice.
 Although you may find that you are a little sore in the beginning, the regularity of a daily practice removes the soreness in the muscles and invigorates the body each day.
-If a daily commitment to the practice is not possible, many benefits can still be found.
+If a daily commitment to the practice is not possible, many benefits can still be found from practicing as little as two or three times per week.
 Please come to practice as you are able.

 About Led Primary Class: